top of page

 Hurricane Melissa Relief Efforts from CCNY's Caribbean Students Association

-Photo Credit: Erin Schaff for The New York Times By Alyssa Beaumont Hurricane Melissa hit Jamaica on October 28, 2025, as a devastating Category 5 storm; the strongest to ever make landfall on the island, with winds reaching 185 mph.
+By Alyssa Beaumont Hurricane Melissa hit Jamaica on October 28, 2025, as a devastating Category 5 storm; the strongest to ever make landfall on the island, with winds reaching 185 mph.
 These extreme winds, coupled with torrential rainfall and life-threatening storm surges (up to 13 feet in some coastal areas), flooded and demolished many homes and businesses.
-Areas along the eastern coast of the island — such as the town Black
+Areas along the eastern coast of the island — such as the town Black River and the city of Montego Bay — have seen som

 Street Named to Honor Bill Perkins